 The Best Sit-Stand Desks Under $800

 If you’re looking to get into a sit-stand desk on a budget, the good news is there are many options on the market to choose from.
 The bad news is that not all of them are of decent quality.
-Our experts have lab tested dozens of sit-stand desks over the years (you can see all of them in our Best Sit-Stand Desk Reviews round-up).
+Our experts have lab tested dozens of adjustable height desks over the years (you can see all of them in our Best Sit-Stand Desk Reviews round-up).
 As we frequently get requests from readers for a short list of the best budget sit-stand desks to consider, we asked our editors to compile their top picks here.

-As part of assessing which sit-stand desk is best for you, we’d also like to point out some other important articles on the subject, which we highly recommend any prospective desk buyer reads before they commit to one brand or model over another.
+As part of assessing which standing desk is best for you, we’d also like to point out some other important articles on the subject, which we highly recommend any prospective desk buyer reads before they commit to one brand or model over another.
 Probably the most important is our primer on Why Some Sit-Stand Desks Shake More Than Others, since reasonable stability is going to be the main thing that will be hard to find in a desk under $800—only a few models meet our experts’ standards in this price range.

 We have not included any manual sit-stand desks in this round-up because they represent less than 2% of the market at this point; the electric sit-stand desk has won the game, and at this point there are numerous electric desks that are less expensive and better than the few sit-stand crank desks still on the market.